 Prerequisite(s): Financial Management module BFIN 2409 and BFIN 2410 Financial Management 1 & 2, respectively.
-The 3-credit BFIN 2006 Financial Management course satisfies the prerequisite requirement for this course.

 This course examines the discounted cash flow approach to valuing business firms.
-Students develop the skills necessary to project free cash flows, estimate the cost of capital, compute terminal values, conduct sensitivity analyses, identify value drivers, and estimate the values of firms.
+Students develop the skills necessary to project free cash flows, estimate the cost of capital, computer terminal values, conduct sensitivity analyses, identify value drivers, and estimate the values of firms.
 It is a "hands on" course in which students are required to value an actual company.